 We adopt robust recruitment procedures that deter and prevent people who are unsuitable to work with children from applying for or securing employment or volunteering opportunities in our setting.
 All staff/governors involved in recruitment complete additional safer recruitment training; as outlined in Professional development and support.
-Our recruitment procedures are outlined in our Safer Recruitment Policy and are in alignment with Keeping Children Safe in Education 2023: Part 3.
+Our recruitment procedures are outlined in name relevant policies; e.g. Safer Recruitment; Volunteer Policies and are in alignment with Keeping Children Safe in Education 2024: Part 3.